Log In

 8-Week Program: Delegates will arrive in Japan and receive an arrival orientation in Tokyo.
 For the first 4 weeks delegates will attend a Japanese language program (Nihongo, with Labo) and homestay with a host family in the Tokyo area (for the first 4 weeks a host sibling of similar age is not guaranteed).
 After the first 4 weeks of the 8-week program, delegates will move to a second host family for the regular 4-week homestay program (details below).

 4-Week Program: Delegates will arrive in Japan and receive an arrival orientation in Tokyo.
 Delegates will then stay with a Japanese host family where they can immerse themselves in the Japanese culture and their host family's daily life.
-During the homestay Labo delegates will attend camp and LEX delegates will go on cultural excursions.
+During the homestay Labo and LEX delegates will attend camp.
 The program will conclude with a departure debriefing in the Tokyo area.

-Program Fees Include: An overnight national departure orientation in a U.S. gateway city, arrival orientation, in-Japan expenses (lodging, meals, and transportation), camp or cultural excursion fees, orientation materials and States' 4-H t-shirts, accident & sickness insurance, and a portion of adult chaperone expenses.
+Program Fees Include: An overnight national departure orientation and national departure debriefing in a U.S. gateway city, arrival orientation, in-Japan expenses (lodging, meals, and transportation), camp fees, orientation materials and States' 4-H t-shirts, accident & sickness insurance, and a portion of adult chaperone expenses.

 Nihongo Program Fees Include: All of the above program fees and an additional 4-week Japan language program with accompanying cultural excursions.